- 15.The Ruins (Negros Occidental)

 According to local legends, ancient giants were responsible for the creation of such hills.
 Scientists believe that decades of natural weathering of marine limestone on a clay layer give the hills their appearance today.

 This beach is the main accommodation area, dining, and entertainment area for tourists visiting Boracay.
-The majority of Boracay resorts are on White Beach.
-This beach is also lined with numerous restaurants, cafes, and shops.
+The majority of Boracay resorts including hotels in Boracay for family are on White Beach, making it a popular choice for couples who want to have their honeymoon in the Philippines.
+This beach is also lined with numerous Boracay restaurants, cafes, Boracay bars and shops.

 Despite being the tourist hub, White Beach does not fail to impress.
 A concrete pavement separates the business structures from the main sandy area.
 This separation creates plenty of space for people to relax on the soft, powdery sand.